DanCarzano/dotfiles-awesomewm/README.md

 ![alt text](https://i.imgur.com/GMZSt0x.png "AwesomeWM Screenshot")

 - This config is using FreeDesktop and a heavily modified version of the PowerArrow Theme
-- I suggest using XFCE as a base to install AwesomeWM, as this config is looking for a number of standard XFCE programs to function correctly
+- The taglist font is Font Awesome 6 Free Regular
+- Widget font is Ubuntu Mono Bold
 - The compositor in use is Picom, the config for this is expected to be found in .config/picom/picom.conf

 # Rofi

 ![alt text](https://i.imgur.com/zCJh5SS.png "Rofi Screenshot")

-- Custom Rofi theme "Chrollo"
+- Rofi theme from Adi1090x with edited colours and fonts
-- Font being used is Ubuntu Mono
+- Font being used is Ubuntu Mono Semi-Bold
-- Theme should be placed in /usr/share/rofi/themes

 # Startpage